migov3/RheaFMEditor-ui/README.md

 ## Usage

-Upon accessing the Angular 15 Feature Model Tool in your browser, you will be presented with the following options:
+Upon accessing in your browser, you will be presented with the following options:

-- **Upload Feature Model**: Use this option to upload your own feature model file in a supported format (e.g., XML, JSON).
+- **Upload Feature Model**: Use this option to upload your own feature model file in a supported format (e.g., UVL, SXFM, XML, JSON).
 - **Select Example**: Choose from a list of pre-existing feature model examples included with the application.

 Once a feature model is loaded, you can perform the following actions:

+## (WIP)
 - **View Tree**: Visualize the feature model as a tree structure.
 - **Edit Feature Model**: Modify the structure of the feature model by adding, deleting, or reordering nodes.
 - **Edit Node Attributes**: Customize the attributes of individual nodes in the feature model.